t32k/Sublime-Text-2-Icon/readme.md

 Find the file `Sublime Text 2.icns` and replace with the one from this repository.
 The name needs to remain exactly the same.

+If you want to replace the built-in document icons as well, copy all the .icns files from this project's `Document Icons` folder to the same folder as above.
+Doing so will overwrite the application's default icons, so you may want to back them up in case you'd like to restore them.`

 Installation (Windows 7)
 ------------